Darcy Lussick

 He previously played for the Manly Warringah Sea Eagles in two separate spells and the Parramatta Eels in the NRL.
-Lussick also played for the Toronto Wolfpack in the Betfred Championship and the Super League.
+Lussick also played for the Toronto Wolfpack in the Championship and the Super League.

 Background

-Lussick was born in Sydney, New South Wales, Australia.
+Lussick was born in Manly, New South Wales in 1989.

 Early career

 Lussick played his junior football for the Beacon Hill Bears.
 He also played for the Manly-Warringah Sea Eagles S.G.
 Ball side in 2007.

 Club career

 Manly Warringah

-Lussick made his debut game in round 14 2011 against the North Queensland Cowboys, a game which Manly ran out easy 24-4 winners at Brookvale Oval against the previously in-form Cowboys.
+Lussick made his debut game in round 14, 2011 against the North Queensland Cowboys, a game which Manly ran out easy 24–4 winners at Brookvale Oval against the previously in-form Cowboys.
 Lussick is also known for his part in the "Battle of Brookvale" which resulted in a three match suspension.
 Manly would go on to be premiers in 2011 but Lussick played no part in the club's finals campaign or the 2011 NRL Grand Final.